cloudfoundry/loggregator_emitter/README.md

 This gem provides an API to emit messages to the loggregator agent from Ruby applications.

-Create an emitter object with the loggregator router host and port, a source name of the emitter, and a shared secret (for signing).
+Create an emitter object with the loggregator router host and port, an origin, and a source name of the emitter.

 Call emit() or emit_error() on this emitter with the application GUID and the message string.